-Instead each of your cells in your body has a different demand for thyroid hormone depending on the situation, time of day, stress you are under, etc.
+Instead, each of the cells in your body has a different demand for thyroid hormone depending on the situation, time of day, stress you are under, etc.

 So how does this fit in with the pituitary gland?

-Well the pituitary gland is just another tissue in the body which has a demand for thyroid hormone and a sensitivity to thyroid hormone.
+Well, the pituitary gland is just another tissue in the body that has a demand for thyroid hormone and sensitivity to thyroid hormone.